josephemswiler/found/README.md

 # F O U N D

-F O U N D is a web scraper that compiles all the latest fashion from around the web in one place!
+Found is a web scraper that compiles all the latest fashion from around the web in one place!

 See the project here: [F O U N D](https://found-jfe.herokuapp.com/ "F O U N D").